PashaBibko/Box2D-Game-Engine/README.md

 1. FB
 > This means there is a bug within the code.
-> However for one reason or another I found it funny so i decided to leave it in
+> However for one reason or another I found it funny so i decided to leave it in.
 > There will be a note in the relavant source file with instructions on how to
 > enable / disable it.